 Dr Scott Mclaughlin

-- Position: Lecturer in Composition and Music Technology
+- Position: Associate Professor in Composition and Music Technology

 - Areas of expertise: Practice research; composition; materiality; agency; indeterminacy; Experimental Music; Spectral Music; microtonality; chaos theory; ambiguity; emergent and self-organising structures.